DerekSelander/dsdump/docs/index.md

  0xfeedfacf 16777223          3  0x80           2    20       1944 0x00200085
 ```

-Again, keep an eye on that `ncmds` with the value 20; this is what is going to be discussed next.
+Keep an eye on that `ncmds` with the value 20; this is what's going to be discussed next.

 ---
 <a name="load_commands"></a>